-The preceptor (experienced registered Nurse / Registered Nursing Associate / AHP or Pharmacist must have current registration with the Nursing and Midwifery Council (NMC), the Health and Care Professions Council (HCPC) or the General Pharmaceutical Council (GPC) and will have at least 12 months full time experience (or equivalent part time).
+The preceptor (experienced registered Nurse / Registered Nursing Associate / AHP must have current registration with the Nursing and Midwifery Council (NMC) or the Health and Care Professions Council (HCPC) and will have at least 12 months full time experience (or equivalent part time).
 Whilst there are no formal qualifications associated with being a preceptor, individuals will need preparation for their role.
-Preceptors should be first level registered nurses, registered AHPs or Pharmacists with at least 12 months post registration experience.
-The trust will provide training for preceptors to prepare them for the role.
+Preceptors should be first level registered nurses/AHPs with at least 12 months post registration experience.
+The trust will provide training for preceptors (Bespoke to each professional grouping) to prepare them for the role.

-The nature of the relationship between the preceptor and the new registrant is best agreed in accordance with their own needs considering the environment within which they practice.
+The nature of the relationship between the preceptor and the new registrant is best agreed in accordance with their own needs taking into account the environment within which they practice.